 Fresco paintings refer to a technique in which an artist paints a mural on lime plaster.
-Since such a painting is typically done on lime plaster when it is still fresh, the painting become a part of the plaster upon drying.
+Since such a painting is typically done on lime plaster when it is still fresh, the painting becomes a part of the plaster upon drying.

 Although this medium of art was practiced in classical antiquity as well, having examples in classic Roman and Greek art, it was only in the Renaissance period that fresco painting reached its apogee.